hahayang925/About/about_me_en.md

 #### Addcn, Front-End Engineer - 2017.09 ~ 2018.01
 * Use Gulp as task manager to transpile sass and javascript.
 * Collaborate with web designer and backend developers to create new backstage page.
 * Developed startup RWD page with UI designer.
-[Starup page](https://www.518.com.tw/startup-jackercleaning.html)
+[Startup page](https://www.518.com.tw/startup-jackercleaning.html)

 #### BANK OF TAIWAN, Bank teller - 2014.10 ~ 2017.01
 * Worked as a bank teller at Donhu branch.